 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Cervarix may affect the way other medicines or products work, and other medicines or products may affect how Cervarix works.
 Ask your health care provider if there are interactions between Cervarix and the medicines you take.

 Ask your health care provider about possible side effects from Cervarix.
 Your health care provider will tell you what to do if you have side effects.

 A health care provider gives the Cervarix vaccine.
-The vaccine is given as an injection (shot) in a muscle in your arm.
-Vaccination with Cervarix is usually given as a series of 3 vaccine shots over a 6-month period.
+The vaccine is given as an injection (shot) in a muscle in your. with Cervarix is usually given as a series of 3 vaccine shots over a 6-month period.
 Read any printed information that your health care provider gives you about the HPV vaccine.

 More information about HPV vaccines is available:

 - Recommendations on the use of HPV vaccines in people infected with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by CDC, NIH, and IDSA-HIVMA.